Cantera/cantera-website/pages/tutorials/yaml/phases.rst

 field.
 Supported models are:

 - :ref:`binary-solution-tabulated <sec-yaml-binary-solution-tabulated>`: A
-  binary mixture where the excess enthalpy and entropy are interpolated; *New in Cantera 2.5.0* between tabulated values as a function of mole fraction
+  binary mixture where the excess enthalpy and entropy are interpolated between tabulated values as a function of mole fraction; *New in Cantera 2.5*
 - :ref:`compound-lattice <sec-yaml-compound-lattice>`: A phase that is comprised of a fixed additive combination of other lattice phases
-- :ref:`constant-density <sec-yaml-constant-density>`: A phase with a fixed density, regardless of composition; *Deprecated in Cantera 2.5.0*
+- :ref:`coverage-dependent-surface <sec-yaml-coverage-dependent-surface>`: A surface
+  phase where the enthalpy, entropy, and heat capacity of each species may depend on the species' coverages. *New in Cantera 3.0*
 - :ref:`Debye-Huckel <sec-yaml-Debye-Huckel>`: A dilute liquid electrolyte which obeys the Debye-Hückel formulation for nonideality
 - :ref:`edge <sec-yaml-edge>`: A one-dimensional edge between two surfaces
+- :ref:`electron-cloud <sec-yaml-electron-cloud>`: A phase representing free electrons in a metal
 - :ref:`fixed-stoichiometry <sec-yaml-fixed-stoichiometry>`: An incompressible,
   single-species phase
 - :ref:`HMW-electrolyte <sec-yaml-HMW-electrolyte>`: A dilute or concentrated